-Medtronic is proud to be an official sponsor of International Women’s Day (IWD), which honors the social, economic, cultural, and political achievements of women — and encourages gender parity.
+Medtronic is proud to be an official sponsor of International Women’s Day (IWD), which honours the social, economic, cultural, and political achievements of women — and encourages gender parity.

 Medtronic works to help women excel in all areas of their lives — to enjoy the benefits of balance, while pursuing meaningful, fulfilling careers that improve human welfare.